 Insufficient Evidence for

-- Hot flashes in men due to prostate cancer treatment.
-Early research shows that taking common sage extract three times daily for 4 weeks reduces the severity and frequency of hot flashes in prostate cancer patients who are being treated with androgen deprivation.
+- Hot flashes in men receiving androgen deprivation therapy (ADT) for prostate cancer.
+Early research shows that taking common sage extract three times daily for 4 weeks reduces the severity and frequency of hot flashes in men receiving this treatment.

 - Lung cancer.
-People who regularly use sage as a spice seem to have a 54% lower chance of developing lung cancer compared to those who don't use sage as a spice.
+Some research suggests that people who regularly use sage as a spice may have a 54% lower chance of developing lung cancer than those who don't use sage as a spice.

-- Sore throat.
-Using a specific spray (Valverde Salvia Rachenspray) containing common sage extract 15% reduces throat pain in people with a sore throat.
-However, sprays containing higher (30%) and lower (5%) amounts of common sage extract do not seem to reduce throat pain.
-Other early research shows that using a throat spray containing common sage and echinacea for up to 5 days improves sore throat symptoms similarly to a common sore throat drug spray.
+- Sore throat (pharyngitis).
+Using a spray containing common sage extract 15% reduces throat pain in people with a sore throat.
+But sprays containing higher (30%) and lower (5%) amounts of common sage extract do not seem to reduce throat pain.

 - Sunburn.
 Applying an ointment containing common sage extract to the skin after exposure to UV light seems to reduce the development of skin redness.